WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 1. Start **Windows Azure PowerShell**.

 1. Run the following command to add a data disk to the existing virtual machine.
-Make sure you replace the plaholder accordingly, using the service name you provided when creating the virtual machine.
+Make sure you replace the placeholder accordingly, using the service name you provided when creating the virtual machine.

 	````PowerShell
 	$cloudSvcName = '[YOUR-SERVICE-NAME]'